libreobjet/open-guide/en/design_process.md

 ### Materials

-There are many types of materials that could be used for creating objects and at the same time there are many criterias to choose them.
+There are many types of materials that could be used for creating objects and at the same time there are many criteria to choose them.
 However, there are some properties you should consider for the open source object you are designing.

 To achieve the largest distribution, an open source design should be fabricated anywhere by anyone or at least in the greatest amount of places possible and by the broadest range of people.
 For those reasons, at the time of choosing materials, you might have to consider materials that can be found easily anywhere.

 The economic factor is also important.
 If you choose an extended material but that is expensive, only a few people will be able to build your design.
 Bu not only economic questions are important, you also should consider the ecologic.
 There are a lot of material that you can recycle, or even better, upcycle.

 Finally you also have to consider the tools that you need to shape these materials.
-For example, glass and methacrylate are easy to find but while methacrylate could be easily cut by a common cutter, for cutting glass the tools are not as common and the technics are not as simple.
+For example, glass and methacrylate are easy to find but while methacrylate could be easily cut by a common cutter, for cutting glass the tools are not as common and the techniques are not as simple.

 Tools
 -------